 What clinics perform bone densitometry?

-Georgetown, Kyle, Quarry Lake, Rock Creek Plaza, San Marcos, Southwood, Westlake, William Cannon, Wilson Parke, Women’s Imaging Centers (Central, North and Kyle)
+Cedar Park, Georgetown, Kyle, Quarry Lake, Rock Creek Plaza, San Marcos, Southwood, Westlake, William Cannon, Wilson Parke, Women Imaging Center

 What is osteoporosis?